CMU-17-356/cmu-17-356.github.io/docs/assignments/HW1.md

 Instead, think about the parts of the city you are familiar with.
 This could be the street that you live on, the transit option you take to get to school, the restaurants you frequent or grocery stores you shop at, the museums and entertainment establishments you visit, the parks you exercise in, or the roads you drive on.

 Think about the communities in the city you've gotten to know.
-This could be your friends and classmates at CMU, the people who ride the same bus as you, the neighbors who help you shovel your sidewalk, the people who attend the same social clubs or affinity groups, friends from your youth who also moved to Pittsburgh, the residents of the senior citizen center or homeless shelter you volunteer at, the doctors and nurses who work at the hospital you've had the unfortunate need to meet, or the workers who pick up your trash and recycling every week.
+This could be your adult friends who live in Pittsburgh, the people who ride the same bus as you, the neighbors who help you shovel your sidewalk, the people who attend the same social clubs or affinity groups, friends from your youth who also moved to Pittsburgh, the residents of the senior citizen center or homeless shelter you volunteer at, the doctors and nurses who work at the hospital you've had the unfortunate need to meet, or the workers who pick up your trash and recycling every week.

 What problems do you think people in these parts of the city or in these communities have experienced?
 Which of those problems do you think you have the background or interest to solve?

 * Write a paragraph or two about the areas and communities that interest you and some problems that may be worth solving.

 !!! note
-    You may not choose the CMU campus or the CMU student community to write about.
+    You may not choose the CMU campus or any university student community to write about.
 We want you to think how you can help Pittsburgh's *other* communities.

 #### 2. User Discovery Questions (10 points)